SimonasTamkevicius/Fireflyght-Game/README.md

 # Fireflyght-Game
-A game similar to the formerly popular mobile game flappy bird.
+Video game based on the popular mobile game flappy bird.<br/>
+Feel free to load it up and try it for yourself.